mospher142/Machine-Learning-Models/linear-regression-batch-gradient-descent.md

 ${b}$ - **y-intercept** / **bias**
 ** **
 ## Gradient Descent

-Its an optimized algorithm used to find the optimal values of the **coefficients** and for **y-intercept**\
+Its an optimized algorithm used to find the optimal values of the **coefficients** and for **y-intercept**. \
-The goal is to iteratively update the values of ${w}$ and ${b}$ in a way that minimizes the **loss function**\
+The goal is to iteratively update the values of ${w}$ and ${b}$ in a way that minimizes the **loss function**.\
-By minimizing the loss function the algorithm finds the best-fit that passes throught the data points allowing the model\
-to make accurate predictions for new data points
+By minimizing the loss function the algorithm finds the best-fit that passes throught the data points allowing the model to make accurate predictions for new data points.